 Chicago fitness junkies have no shortage of options when it comes to working out.
 The city is home to gyms that run the gamut from boutique to big-box, with a range of membership fees to match.
 The best gyms in Chicago include all the bells and whistles—from in-house personal trainers and state-of-the-art equipment to yoga studios and all the kettlebells your heart desires.
 Some even double as the best spas in Chicago, offering massage therapy, facials and body treatments to help you relax after a tough workout.
 If you're ready to kick your fitness routine into gear, check out the best gyms in Chicago and get to work.

 The best gyms in Chicago

 Inside this mammoth 450,000-square-foot space (spread over two city blocks), you’ll find a running track, four pools, an indoor driving range and seven tennis courts—not to mention the largest cardio fitness room in the city, which boasts a whopping 400 pieces of equipment.
-Besides the exercise facilities, members also have access to a spa, car wash, restaurants and more.
+Beyond the impeccable exercise facilities, members also have access to a spa, car wash, restaurants and more.

 Between the Lincoln Park and Illinois Center locations of Lakeshore Fitness, you’ll find everything from a climbing wall (the highest indoor wall in the country) to a golf simulator to multiple pools for aquatic group classes.
 There are also facilities for racquetball, paddleball and basketball.
 Post-workout, visit the rooftop restaurant for dinner and a view.